Name: My Story for You – 为了你我愿意热爱整个世

 Han Dong played by Pang Han Chen

 Quite frankly the cast is incredible and the acting of a high standard.
 The only exception is Han Dong older girlfriend (I could not track down the name of the actress).
 It felt like watching a robot.
 Nothing bothered her, nor caused a reaction – she is frustrating to watch.
-Towards the end she has one moment of moment, it’s the brief expression in response to Dong’s response to her proposal.
+Towards the end she has the moment, it’s the brief expression in response to Dong’s response to her proposal.

 An entire post could easily be dedicated to each character.
 But I’ve chosen to discuss only one.
 It’s not till the end you realize Mu Zi is the most significant character.

 Mu Zi is a complicated character and it doesn’t help that it’s hard to know what she thinks and she bottles up her emotions.
 She’s somewhat allergic to serious discussion and only speaks up if something is really bothering her or a discussion unavoidable.
 It’s during these vulnerable moments we learn more about her.
-For example, joining Gong on a long distance truck drive.
+For example, joining Gong on a long distance drive.
 Another example is her hurt and anger during her first dinner with her in-laws as a married couple.
-Instead of welcoming her, they give most of the attention to Gong’s pseudo ex-girlfriend – can’t blame her frustration.
+Instead of welcoming her, they give most of the attention to Gong’s pseudo-ex-girlfriend – can’t blame her frustration.

 In his own way and on own time he shows his love for Mu Zi.
 And he does love her.
 Often he even acknowledges the sacrifices she’s had to make more so to others that her.
-He is rock for his family, acquaintances, and friends.
+He is the rock for his family, acquaintances, and friends.
 He is level-headed, upright and introspective.
-He believes he can have a better future, and isn’t ashamed to go after it.
+He believes he can have a better future and isn’t ashamed to go after it.
 I respect his practicality and acceptance of growing up in a poor family.
 As far as pre-marriage days, he pursuing is second to none.
 While on the road as a truck driver he wrote Mu Zi a whopping 137 love letters!

 Mu Zi loves Gong with all her heart and it’s evident he is the only one she wants to be with, no matter the hardships.
 This often leads too many sacrifices on her part and conceding to adapt to Gong and his family.
 Sadly, she voluntary sets strict boundaries with her parents.
-This creates an unnecessary isolation and lack support for her.
+This creates unnecessary isolation and lack support for her.
 It is also important to mention she has the burden of dealing with health complications.

 Towards the end, certain scenes hint that she never felt entirely secure in his love for her.
 After two different situations, she thinks either he wants to divorce her or because of his questionable actions, she may divorce him.
 I can’t help but wonder what would her life be like if she lives in an environment that allowed her to flourish?
 What does she think of her time spent?

 Zhang Chang Gong played by Luo Jin – What a performance!
 He carried the drama from start to finishing and this is no easy task.
-With consistency and endurance he portrayed the nuances of a complicated man.
+With consistency and endurance, he portrayed the nuances of a complicated man.
 He successfully acted out a wide range of emotion, from laughing to crying.
-It seems his dedication to acting is comparable to his characters dedication to success – Bravo!
+It seems his dedication to acting is comparable to his character’s dedication to success – Bravo!

 My final comment is this, the drama is a wonderful, intelligent, and comprehensive story.
 Once you finish episode 48, there is a feeling of loss, as bid the characters who became like friends farewell.